kaikue/KittenBoat/README.md

 				- [not enough] Who are you trying to fool?
 Come back when you have 250 gold.
 				- [buy] Good luck out there, and watch out for sharks...
 				- [bought] I'm hungry...
 I wonder if Panera Bread takes pirate gold.
-			- otter- sends letter to penguin (on receipt, blush + unlock cave)
+			- otter- sends letter to penguin
-			- penguin- receives letter (blush)
+			- penguin- receives letter
 			- *mermaid?*- tells you about hidden treasure
 			- *?*- sells map?
 			- *?*- mad scientist operating jelly zapper (farm piranhas for gold)
 			- *monkey*- dances directions of gems
-			- starfish cultist (in deepwater)- sells jellyfish artifact
+			- ✔ starfish cultist (in deepwater)- sells jellyfish artifact
 				- His coming marks the end of days.
 				- If you wish to see him, you'll have to pay.
 				- [Buy the Jellyfish Statue for 500 gold?]
 Yes/No